typelevel/squants/shared/src/main/scala/squants2/README.md

 ### Generic Value and Core Model

-All components of the core model has been refactored to use `QNumeric` types for values.
+All components of the core model has been refactored to use `Numeric` types for values.

 `SVector` has been reduced to only working with `Quantity`s.
 The DoubleVector has been deprecated in favor of just using `SVector[Dimensionless]`